 The following statement outlines EMU’s position on the flying of the U.S. flag and playing of the national anthem as part of campus-sponsored events.
 In the case of events on campus that are hosted by outside organizations (such as local high schools renting an EMU facility or NCAA post-season play) the flying of the flag and playing of the anthem is determined by those organizations hosting the event.

-A question occasionally asked of personnel at Eastern Mennonite University is, “Why does the university not display the U.S. flag on campus or play the national anthem at athletic events?”
+A question occasionally asked of personnel at EMU is, “Why does the university not display the U.S. flag on campus or play the national anthem at athletic events?”
 This statement offers an explanation for this practice.

 This practice at EMU does not spring, as some claim, from ignorance but is rooted in deeply-held historical beliefs that God is ruler of all nations, not just ours, and that our allegiance to God as such transcends all nationalities, even our own.